sidney/ansel/src/tests/benchmark/README.txt

    		run the development N times instead of 3

    -t N / --threads N
-   		tell darktable-cli to run with N threads (default is
+   		tell ansel-cli to run with N threads (default is
 		the number of hardware threads)

    -C / --cpuonly